Should You Give Up Your Gym or ClassPass Membership for a "Smart" Machine?

 "It was overwhelming at first, but we haven't looked back," says Bailey.
 "You don't really need equipment for it; aesthetically, it looks nice; the classes are appealing to both of us; and I don't think you can get that much variety anywhere else."

 Debuted last fall, Mirror looks like a giant iPhone you hang on the wall.
-Though the device, you can participate in 50 new workouts each week—think cardio, strength, Pilates, barre, boxing—streamed from Mirror's production studio in New York, either live or on-demand.
+Through the device, you can participate in more than 70 workouts—think cardio, strength, Pilates, barre, boxing—streamed from Mirror's production studio in New York, either live or on-demand, right onto your wall.
 The experience is akin to that of an in-person class, without the hassle of commuting or being held to a strict time commitment.

-This trend in high-tech home fitness equipment makes perfect sense from a company point of view when you consider that the global home gym market is expected to reach nearly $4.3 billion by 2021.
-Experts attribute this to the rise in preventative health care and growing awareness about lifestyle-related diseases, leading more people to take action to get in shape now, rather than waiting until health problems occur.
+This trend in high-tech home workout gear makes perfect sense from a company point of view when you consider that the global home gym market is expected to reach nearly $4.3 billion by 2021.
+Experts attribute this to the rise in preventative health care and the growing awareness of lifestyle-related diseases, leading more people to take action to get in shape now rather than waiting until health problems occur.

 The Pros of "Smart" Fitness Equipment